 When someone asks me how to harvest herbs, I usually say: "Just snip!"

-Sure, there's more to it than that.
+Seriously, though, there's a little more to it than that.
 But it's not rocket science, by any means!

-With a few simple tools and these basic harvesting techniques, your teapot will be filled with deliciousness - and your herbs will continue to thrive!
+With a few inexpensive tools and the easy harvesting techniques I'll show you below, your teapot will be filled with deliciousness - and your herbs will continue to thrive all season long!